 Can I use a computer at the library?

-Yes, we have eight computers available for public use.
+Yes, we have six computers available for public use.
 These computers have Microsoft Office software and Internet access.

 Do you have a Printer I can use?